 Swimming in the outdoors does have its risks, but instances of wild swimmers drowning in the UK are very, very rare and if you are sensible and follow the saftey advice below it is a very safe way to have fun, stay healthy and connect with nature.
-To find places to swim that are right for you, check out the Outdoor Nation Adventure Map.
+To find places to swim that are right for you, including beaches, rivers, lakes and outdoor pools, check out the Outdoor Nation Adventure Map.

 10 Tips to keep you safe when wild swimming